eu-digital-green-certificates/dgca-wallet-app-ios/README.md

     - `dgca-app-core-ios`
     - `dgca-wallet-app-ios`
 - Otherwise it will be pulled by Xcode like all other SPM modules.
+    - Make sure the core module is up to date by clicking File > Swift Packages > Update Packages.

 Build steps
 - Set the development team to any Apple Developer Account